gayatripawar2001/CFT/README.md

 ## Cleanup

 Don't forget to delete your CloudFormation stack and resources when you're finished to avoid incurring unnecessary costs.
-You can use the aws cloudformation delete-stack command as described earlier.
+You can use the aws cloudformation delete-stack command.

  -aws cloudformation delete-stack --stack-name "yourstackname"